jupyterhub/wrapspawner/README.md

     ]
    ```

+## History

 These mechanisms originated as part of the [`batchspawner`](https://github.com/jupyterhub/batchspawner) package.
 The `batchspawner` README contains additional examples on the use of ProfilesSpawner.